-- Gentle cleansers are specially formulated to provide hydration and relief for dry and sensitive skin types.
+- Gentle cleansers are an ideal choice for all skin types, not just dry and sensitive skin

 Do Gentle Cleansers Work?

 Gentle cleansers offer a number of benefits.
 Not only are they effective in lifting away impurities, and excess oils from facial skin, they help protect the outer layer of the skin, the stratum corneum.

 The stratum corneum is composed of lipids such as fatty acids, ceramides and cholesterol, and serves as a barrier to protect moisture evaporating from the skin and prevent harmful environment contaminants from entering the skin.

 Cleansing with a regular facial wash is understood to compromise this barrier primarily by the effects of harsh surfactants and by depleting these lipids causing dryness, itching, stinging, sensitivity and redness.

 Gentle cleansers work effectively, and can do so with less impact to the skin barrier to maintain hydrated, supple and healthy skin.

 All facial washes, even gentle, contain surfactants.
 These are ingredients that are widely used in skin care products to lift away grime and oil from the skin, and are required to cleanse the skin effectively.

 Surfactants are understood to damage the skin barrier.
 To mitigate these effects, it is important that your chosen cleanser contain agents that benefit the skin such as occlusives, skin lipids and humectants.
 These effectively improve hydration and support skin health.